RUCKBReasoning/From_Pixels_to_Tokens/README.md

 The image-based latent action model is in [data_preprocess/image_based_lam](/Users/linyihan/Documents/GitHub/LatentVLA/data_preprocess/image_based_lam).
 It follows a UniVLA-style image-based latent action pipeline and is the part used to produce latent supervision for `LA-Align`, `LA-Direct`, and `LA-Cond`.

-Before post-training on your dataset, download the two public UniVLA checkpoints:
+Before post-training on your dataset, download the two public [UniVLA checkpoints](https://github.com/OpenDriveLab/UniVLA):

 - Stage-1 checkpoint
 - Stage-2 checkpoint

-These checkpoints are used as initialization because this repository performs dataset-specific post-training rather than training the image-based latent model entirely from scratch.
+These checkpoints are used as initialization because it performs dataset-specific post-training rather than training the image-based latent model entirely from scratch.

 #### Training